 Too often in textbooks, American history begins in 1492 with Christopher Columbus “sailing the ocean blue.”
 But the Americas that Columbus discovered were not, of course, a new world.
-Although scholars continue to debate who first came to America, and how they got here, one thing is certain: A vibrant history exists of American culture and society well before Columbus.
+Although scholars continue to debate who first came to America and how they got here, one thing is certain: A vibrant history of American culture and society existed well before Columbus.

-The first challenge in examining the origins of people in America before Columbus, of course, is weighing the evidence.
-The less evidence you have, the more violently you fight over it.
+The first challenge in examining the origins of people in America before Columbus is weighing the evidence.
+The less evidence you have, the more dispute there is over it.
 Estimates about human habitation in North America run from as much as 40,000 years ago to 12,000 years ago as the starting point.
-Even the best estimates involve really more speculation than science.
+Even the best estimates involve more speculation than science.

 Pinpointing the Source of Early Americans

 It’s also not clear just where these first Americans came from.
-The conventional wisdom has long been that North America was populated by three successive waves of immigrants from Western Asia, using a land bridge between Siberia and Alaska that was created by a fall in sea levels when the last Ice Age locked up water in the polar ice caps.
-Of course, this land bridge no longer exists because with the passing of the last Ice Age, those water levels came back up and washed over it.
+The conventional wisdom has long been that North America was populated by three successive waves of immigrants from Western Asia.
+Those immigrants used a land bridge between Siberia and Alaska that was created by a fall in sea levels when the last Ice Age locked up water in the polar ice caps.
+However, this land bridge no longer exists because, with the passing of the last Ice Age, water levels rose and washed over it.
 This conventional wisdom has been fortified by DNA analyses and cross-cultural comparisons between ancient Americans and their Eastern Asian kin.

 This is a transcript from the video series The History of the United States, 2nd Edition.
 Watch it now, on The Great Courses Plus.

-On the other hand, though, many modern Indian tribes in North America are very resistant to the notion of having emigrated from some other place than the American earth they now occupy.
-The discovery in 1996 of the skeletal remains of what the forensic anthropologists call Kennewick Man has tossed something of a wild card into the anthropological hat.
+But many modern Indian tribes in North America are very resistant to the notion of having emigrated from some other place than the American earth they now occupy.
+The discovery in 1996 of the skeletal remains of what the forensic anthropologists call Kennewick Man tossed something of a wild card into the anthropological hat.
 Carbon dating of Kennewick Man’s remains put him at about 8,000 years old, but Kennewick Man’s physiological characteristics and DNA patterns were inconsistent with the surrounding Indian tribes of the Northwest, and, for that matter, with Eastern Asia.
 Where did Kennewick Man come from?
 Was he earlier than the Eastern Asian immigrants?
-In that case, the conventional dating of the Asian migration has to be pretty severely revised.
-Was he later?
-If he was later, where did he come from?
+In that case, the conventional dating of early Asian migration would have to be severely revised.
+If he came later, where did he come from?

 The Development of Complex Societies

-Wherever and whenever the populating of North America began, one thing seems reasonably certain, and that is that the populating occurred very quickly.
+Wherever and whenever the populating of North America began, one thing seems reasonably certain: populating occurred very quickly.
 The mildness of the North American climate and the richness of the plant and animal life encouraged the growth and spread of the ancient North American populations.

-Elsewhere, in Central and in South America, these ancient Americans constructed even more complex societies.
-The Aztecs of Mexico and the Inca of Peru created aristocracies and emperors, farmers, and artisans.
-The Aztec capital of Tenochtitlan, with a population of 200,000 people, may have actually been the single largest city in the world.
+Elsewhere, in Central and South America, these ancient Americans constructed even more complex societies.
+The Aztecs of Mexico and the Inca of Peru created aristocracies, emperors, farmers, and artisans.
+The Aztec capital of Tenochtitlan, with a population of 200,000 people, may have been the single largest city in the world.

 Comparisons to Old Europe

-Now, if you could take a snapshot of this American world, oh, let’s say in about the year 1200, and if you set it beside a similar snapshot of the European world of that same year, what would’ve really surprised you the most would have been their similarities.
+If it were possible to take take a snapshot of this American world, about the year 1200, and set it beside a similar snapshot of the European world of that same year, you would be surprised by their similarities.

-Then, after about the year 900, a new threat emerged from the underbelly of the Mediterranean world in the form a new religion, Islam, which overran the old Roman provinces of Asia and Palestine and Egypt and northern Africa, and which actually lapped all the way up to the borders of modern-day France.
+After about the year 900, a new threat emerged from the underbelly of the Mediterranean world in the form of a new religion, Islam, which overran the old Roman provinces of Asia, Palestine, Egypt, and northern Africa, and lapped up to the borders of modern-day France.

 Under these pressures, Europe lapsed into being a backwater, culturally and economically.
 It was politically disorganized and divided, as the provinces of the former empire set up their own small-scale political shops on their own.
 Its internal economy was reduced to the most primitive levels of barter and reciprocity.
-That’s the way things looked like they were going to stay for a long while, because ancient cultures were rarely able to revive themselves.
+It appeared that things were going to stay this way for a long while because ancient cultures are rarely able to revive themselves.
 The internal resources of these cultures were already exhausted, and the possibility of importing outside influences and new ideas to revive a culture was expensive.